 Define your goal

-Use a simple and direct language
+Use simple and direct language

 Present the information clearly